AbyTed/AbyTed/README.md

 # Hi there! 👋 I'm Abraham

 Welcome to my GitHub profile!
-I'm a high school junior passionate about **coding**, **STEM**, and **math**.
+I'm a high school Senior passionate about **coding**, **STEM**, and **math**.
 Currently, I'm building innovative apps, participating in hackathons, and learning as much as I can.

 ---